garth5689/garth5689.github.io/_drafts/boggle_solver.md

 ~~~

 #### Traversing the grid
+This is where the magic happens.
+Through the power of [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)), this function traverses the grid, recording words it finds along the way.
 ~~~ python
 def recurse_grid_internal(grid, path, current_word, words_trie, found_words):
     # path should be empty on the initial call